-In a modern society, universities play a vital role, not just for teaching but also for research and development of society as a whole.
-Being a centres of research excellence they play an important role in economic transformation and development.
+Universities in New Zealand play a vital role, not just for teaching but also for research and development of society as a whole.
+Being a centre of research excellence, they play an important role in economic transformation and development of society.

-Key Functions of Universities:
+Key Functions of Universities in New Zealand:

 - Ensure Academic Quality Assurance